1955 8¢ Rotary International

 Issue Date: February 23, 1955

 Color: Deep blue

 U.S. #1066 commemorates the 50th anniversary of Rotary International, a service club formed in Chicago.
 W.W.
 Winds was commissioned by Rotary International to come up with a design for the stamp.
 His basic themes include a globe to represent the worldwide activities of the organization, a flaming torch to symbolize enlightenment, and the emblem of Rotary International.

 A Small Club Expands Worldwide

-The purpose of the organization is to bring business and professional leaders together to set high ethical business standards, perform service to society, and improve peace and goodwill worldwide.
+The stated purpose of the organization is to bring business and professional leaders together to set high ethical business standards, perform service to society, and improve peace and goodwill worldwide.
 Clubs typically meet weekly at breakfast, lunch, or dinners that blend social events with activity planning.
-The two main mottos of Rotary International are “Service above Self” and “They profit most who serve best.”
+The two main mottos of Rotary International are “Service above Self” and “One profits most who serves best.”